-One of the most remarkable phenomena of recent years is the way ISIS has captured the imagination of the public in Western countries.
+History may now be repeating itself with ISIS.
+One of the most remarkable phenomena of the last few years is the way this vicious insurgent group in Iraq and Syria has captured and exercised the imagination of the public in Western countries.

 Americans had remained substantially unmoved by even worse human catastrophes in the past, such as genocide in Cambodia in the 1970s and in Rwanda in 1994, as well as sustained criminal predation in eastern Congo in the years after 1997.
-But following the set of web-cast beheadings of Americans in the late summer and fall of 2014, some 60 to 70 percent of the American public came to view ISIS as a major security threat to the United States.
+But following the set of web-cast beheadings of Americans in the late summer and fall of 2014-tragic and disgusting, but hardly of the order of magnitude of destruction of 9/11-some 60 to 70 percent of the American public came to view ISIS as a major security threat to the United States.
 Only 17 percent had advocated sending American ground troops to fight ISIS after it surprisingly routed American-trained (and spectacularly ill-led) Iraqi forces in Mosul, Iraq, in June 2014.
 However, the beheadings abruptly boosted that support to over 40 percent.
-For a while in February 2015, after the death of an American captive, Kayla Mueller, support spiked even higher-to upwards of 60 percent (see figure 2).
+For a while in February 2015, after the death of an American captive, Kayla Mueller, support spiked even higher-to upwards of 60 percent (see Figure 2).
 It was around that time that a woman in Salem, Illinois, misunderstood a message stating that retired minister Michael Ice and his wife were coming to her church, and called the Sheriff to report with alarm that the ISIS were coming.
+52